MBuffenoir/bastion/readme.md

 ###Firewalling

-From now on, each time you create an instance, make sure at least one security group as rule authorizing connections from the bastion to the management port of this instance.
+From now on, each time you create an instance, make sure at least one security group as a rule authorizing connections from the bastion to the management port of this instance.

 Example to create a rule authorizing ssh from the bastion: